saptarshibasu/azure-study/README.md

     * **Cloud-bursting for additional capacity** - Quickly expand an on-premises deployment into the cloud by putting it behind a Traffic Manager profile.
 When you need extra capacity in the cloud, you can add or enable more endpoints and specify what portion of traffic goes to each endpoint.
   * **Performance** - Select Performance when you have endpoints in different geographic locations and you want end users to use the "closest" endpoint in terms of the lowest network latency
   * **Geographic** - Select Geographic so that users are directed to specific endpoints (Azure, External, or Nested) based on which geographic location their DNS query originates from.
 This empowers Traffic Manager customers to enable scenarios where knowing a user’s geographic region and routing them based on that is important.
 Examples include complying with data sovereignty mandates, localization of content & user experience and measuring traffic from different regions
   * **Multivalue** - Select MultiValue for Traffic Manager profiles that can only have IPv4/IPv6 addresses as endpoints.
-When a query is received for this profile, all healthy endpoints are returned
+When a query is received for this profile, all healthy endpoints are returned.
+Use case:
+    * The Multivalue traffic-routing method allows you to get multiple healthy endpoints in a single DNS query response.
+This enables the caller to do client-side retries with other endpoints in the event of a returned endpoint being unresponsive.
+This pattern can increase the availability of a service and reduce the latency associated with a new DNS query to obtain a healthy endpoint.
+MultiValue routing method works only if all the endpoints of type ‘External’ and are specified as IPv4 or IPv6 addresses
   * **Subnet** - Select Subnet traffic-routing method to map sets of end-user IP address ranges to a specific endpoint within a Traffic Manager profile.
-When a request is received, the endpoint returned will be the one mapped for that request’s source IP address
+When a request is received, the endpoint returned will be the one mapped for that request’s source IP address.
+Use case:
+    * Subnet routing can be used to deliver a different experience for users connecting from a specific IP space.
+For example, using subnet routing, a customer can make all requests from their corporate office be routed to a different endpoint where they might be testing an internal only version of their app.
+Another scenario is if you want to provide a different experience to users connecting from a specific ISP (For example, block users from a given ISP)
 * A single Traffic Manager profile can use only one traffic routing method.
 You can select a different traffic routing method for your profile at any time.
 Changes are applied within one minute, and no downtime is incurred
 * Traffic-routing methods can be combined by using nested Traffic Manager profiles.
 Nesting enables sophisticated and flexible traffic-routing configurations that meet the needs of larger, complex applications
 * Traffic Manager does not receive DNS queries directly from clients.
 Rather, DNS queries come from the recursive DNS service that the clients are configured to use.
 Therefore, the IP address used to determine the 'closest' endpoint is not the client's IP address, but it is the IP address of the recursive DNS service.
 In practice, this IP address is a good proxy for the client
+* Since a region can be mapped only to one endpoint, Traffic Manager returns it regardless of whether the endpoint is healthy or not.
+It is strongly recommended that customers using the geographic routing method associate it with the Nested type endpoints that has child profiles containing at least two endpoints within each
+* MinChildEndpoints - Below this threshold, the parent profile considers the entire child profile to be unavailable and directs traffic to the other endpoints
+* Endpoint Types
+  * **Azure endpoints** are used for services hosted in Azure
+  * **External endpoints** are used for IPv4/IPv6 addresses, FQDNs, or for services hosted outside Azure that can either be on-premises or with a different hosting provider
+  * **Nested endpoints** are used to combine Traffic Manager profiles to create more flexible traffic-routing schemes to support the needs of larger, more complex deployments
+* There is no restriction on how endpoints of different types are combined in a single Traffic Manager profile.
+Each profile can contain any mix of endpoint types
+* Only Web Apps at the 'Standard' SKU or above are eligible for use with Traffic Manager
+* When an endpoint receives an HTTP request, it uses the 'host' header in the request to determine which Web App should service the request.
+The host header contains the DNS name used to initiate the request, for example 'contosoapp.azurewebsites.net'
+* Each Traffic Manager profile can have at most one Web App endpoint from each Azure region.
+To work around for this constraint, you can configure a Web App as an External endpoint
+* Nested endpoints combine multiple Traffic Manager profiles to create flexible traffic-routing schemes and support the needs of larger, complex deployments.
+With Nested endpoints, a 'child' profile is added as an endpoint to a 'parent' profile.
+Both the child and parent profiles can contain other endpoints of any type, including other nested profiles
+* Traffic Manager allows you to configure the TTL used in Traffic Manager DNS responses for DN response caching by clients

 ## Azure Monitor